 More Pain Topics

 OTC medications can help get rid of pain that is mild to moderate.
-Mild analgesics (pain relievers) like acetaminophen (Tylenol, Datril) and NSAIDs (Bayer, Advil, Aleve) can block pain signals and slow the creation of pain-inducing chemicals in the body.
+Mild analgesics (pain relievers) like acetaminophen (Tylenol, Datril) and NSAIDs (Bayer, Advil, Aleve) can block nerve signals and slow the creation of pain-inducing chemicals in the body.
 NSAIDs (non-steroidal anti-inflammatory drugs) can also reduce swelling and inflammation.
-These drugs are the first line of defense against pain, and they are far safer than narcotics and other prescription drugs.
+These drugs are the first line of defense, and they are far safer than narcotics and other prescription drugs.
 However, because of constant commercials and easy access, many people forget that these medicines can cause internal bleeding, gastrointestinal problems, liver damage, and of course death if not used according to the directions.
+So be careful!
+You can find Aleve on Amazon if you go this route.

 Exercise is often prescribed for pain.
 It may seem counterintuitive to exercise when you’re hurting, but avoiding activity can actually lead to weakened muscles, loss of mobility or range of motion, poor moods, and more pain.
 Moderate exercise can help get rid of pain in a few ways.
 First of all, when you exercise, you’re increasing the blood and oxygen supply throughout the body, which helps in healing and increases one’s sense of overall health.
 Exercise also triggers the release of mood-enhancing, pain-killing endorphins.
 Physical activity and stretching can also help rehabilitate muscles and lend support to and take pressure off of injured or pain-inducing areas.
 Talk to your doctor about a referral for physical therapy.
 These experts will design an exercise routine for your specific situation.